Glasford, Illinois: History

-Glasford or Glasco as it was called in 1868, was named for its founder, Samual Alexander Glasford/Glassford (1824–1896).
+Glasford, or Glascoe, as it was called in 1868, was named for its founder, Samuel Alexander Glasford/Glassford (1824–1896).

-Samuel A. Glasford, who arrived in Peoria County in 1842 from Ohio and was one of the early settlers of Timber Township, had the foresight to off lots where cornfields once stood.
-When the railroad was built by his farm residence, Mr. Glasford had the hindsight to realize Lancaster, Illinois would seek the railroad and laid out the town December 9, 1868, which became incorporated as a village in 1889.
-Glasco would become a center of trade and population along the new route of the Toledo, Peoria and Warsaw Railroad, bringing many new settlers and stores to Glasco in 1868.
+Samuel A. Glasford, who arrived in Peoria County in 1842 from Muskingum County, Ohio and was one of the early settlers of Timber Township, purchased the site on which a Toledo, Peoria and Western Railway station would be built.
+After the railroad was built near his farm residence, Mr. Glasford laid out the town on December 9, 1868, later becoming incorporated as a village in 1889.
+Glasford would become a center of trade and population along the new route of the Toledo, Peoria and Western Railroad, bringing many new settlers and stores to the village in 1868.
+A post office was established on June 35, 1846, using the name Timber before being officially renamed to Glasford on January 7, 1869.

-The town has been called by many names in different publications; Glasford, Glassford, Glasco, and Glasgow, just as his name in Scotland where is father, Lord William Glasford was born, is Glassford but in America it was written as Glasford.

 Geography

 According to the 2010 census, Glasford has a total area of 0.9 sqmi, all land.

 Glasford is located near the "Glasford Disturbance", an area in which the normal layering of the bedrock has been highly disturbed.
-This is believed to be an ancient meteor crater known as the Glasford crater.
-The impact fractured the bedrock, and upended large blocks of sedimentary rocks.
-The crater has been completely filled by glacial action, so that no trace appears on the surface.
+This is believed to be an ancient meteorite crater known as the Glasford crater.
+The impact fractured the bedrock and upended large blocks of sedimentary rocks.
+The crater has been completely filled by glacial action so that no trace appears on the surface.